 CARM-Pro™ Collection and Recovery Manager – Professional by Intelligent Banking Solutions™ seamlessly integrates with all core banking systems.
 In contrast to the basic collection module native to core banking system software, the benefits of proven CARM-Pro™ collections automation technology far outweigh the costs.

 CARM-Pro™ technology is a single-focus banking software solution that empowers users to increase account capacity by automating tasks to recover more money in less time with fewer people.
+It also enables bankers to lower their threshold and grant loans to customers with a weaker credit history.

 This robust cloud-based or on-site debt management tool is built, maintained, marketed, and serviced by privately-owned, U.S.-based Intelligent Banking Solutions™.